NZ’s Climate Policies and Local Government Actions

 • Climate Adaptation Act (CAA).

-According to David Parker, Minister for the Environment, the RMA processes take too long, cost too much, and haven’t adequately protected the environment like the fresh water and addressed the many new challenges like climate change (Overview of the resource, 2021).
+According to David Parker, Minister for the Environment, the RMA processes take too long and cost too much.
+They haven’t adequately protected the environment, such as fresh water, or addressed the many new challenges, like climate change (Overview of the resource, 2021).

-To assist local governments in understanding and planning for climate change impacts, the Ministry for the Environment released climate projections for New Zealand in June 2016 and updated guidance on coastal hazards and climate change in December 2017.
+The Ministry for the Environment released climate projections for New Zealand in June 2016 to assist local governments in understanding and planning for climate change impacts.
+In December 2017, it updated guidance on coastal hazards and climate change.

 You can access these publications on the MFE website.

-In September 2021, the MFE has published a framework to help local governments undertake a local climate change risk assessment.
-The document will describe the framework and method used in the first-ever National Climate Risk Assessment (NCCRA) in New Zealand.
+In September 2021, the MFE published a framework to help local governments undertake a local climate change risk assessment.
+The document describes the framework and method used in the first-ever National Climate Risk Assessment (NCCRA) in New Zealand.

-The framework combines scientific, technical, and expert information with the Māori worldview and local knowledge and expertise.
-Data from it will contribute to the development of the National Adaptation Plan.
+The framework combines scientific, technical, and expert information with the Māori worldview, local knowledge, and expertise.
+Its data will contribute to the development of the National Adaptation Plan.

 A four-page “Local government position statement on climate change” of the Local Government NZ (LGNZ) clarifies the local government’s role and mandate in responding to climate change.